joanlopez/golang-advent-of-code/2019/README.md

 change to rewrite entirely my Intcode computer in a better architectured application.

 You can look at the solution from days `9` and `11` and compare it, if curious.

+### Day 12: The N-Body Problem

+Honestly, it was the first challenge (so far) that I needed external help to solve it.
+However, the part one was very easy, as the total energy in the system is very simple to calculate and it can be solved with just few loops and some conditionals.

+Regarding the part two, I supposed from the very beginning that the path to the solution would be somehow related with calculus of the LCM (least common divisor) of some values (no idea which exactly which ones).

+Unfortunately, I was not able (in a reasonable time) to determine exactly which calculus I had to do to get the result.

+Finally, the strategy I followed (with external advisory) consisted on calculating the length of the cycle (all moons again on the initial position) for each axis independently and then calculate the LCM of these values.
+That was all!
+Another lesson that makes me a better problem solver.